Section 1 – Create a vSphere Conceptual Design

 Gather and analyze application requirements for a given scenario.

-For this exam objective you will need to know in detail how you would gather application requirements for example a MSSQL cluster.
-Remember you can use tools such as performance counters to gather compute requirements and whitepapers to determine application level requirements.
+For this exam objective, you will need to know in detail how you would gather application requirements, for example, an MSSQL cluster.
+Remember you can use tools such as performance counters to gather compute requirements and whitepapers to determine application-level requirements.
 Always consult the Vendor for best practices when virtualizing bespoke applications, specifically to ensure support will continue for the application after it is virtualized.

 Determine the requirements for a set of applications that will be included in the design.

 Once an application has been included into the design you need to understand the requirements around the application.
 For example, MSSQL clustering will have certain storage requirements (RDMs) within a virtualized design that a traditional Virtual Machine will not require

 - Virtualizing Oracle with VMware

 Collect information needed in order to identify application dependencies.

 Review application stacks to determine dependencies within the application.
 For example, a traditional Web Service might have one or more Web Servers, load balancers, application servers and a database server.
 Information will be available from the Vendor and the IT team.
 Ensure you validate any information you receive to ensure it does not become an assumption.